charlielobster/CUDA_NekRS/README.md

 This is another good time for a Restore Point.

-Third, verify everything links and works (so far) with a successful cuda_samples build
+Fourth, verify everything links and works (so far) with a successful cuda_samples build

 To fully build all the samples for our target OS, we need a few more libraries first: